Records management policy

 - Governance classification scheme and management rules

-- Appendix 2: paper records classification scheme (under review)
+- Appendix 2: Government Security classification scheme

 Record retention and disposal policy